alvarofc/FIFA19/README.md

 - What is the team with the most valuable players?
 - What is the team with the best payed players?
 - What is the team with the best players?
-- Does it have relation eith the performance of the team?
+- Does it have relation with the performance of the team?
-- What is the player with the major difference between
+- What is the player with the major difference between the overall performance and his potential?